popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 ## Pop Radu | DIY Piggyback for Electric Fuel Injector Engines

-I created [my own piggyback module](#module) that will delay closing the injector for my EFI moped as I increase the engine capacity using a big bore kit.
+I developed [a custom piggyback module](#module) designed to extend the injector closing time on my EFI engine, accommodating a larger cylinder capacity after installing a big bore kit.

-This is a DIY [piggyback solution](#diagram) for one injector EFI engine running with an existing ECU.
+This is a DIY [piggyback solution](#diagram) for single-injector EFI engines that operate with the stock ECU.

 #### GitHub